Charles Pierrepont, 2nd Earl Manvers

-Charles Herbert Pierrepont, 2nd Earl Manvers (11 August 1778 – 27 October 1860) was an English nobleman and naval officer, the second son of Charles Pierrepont, 1st Earl Manvers.
+Charles Herbert Pierrepont, 2nd Earl Manvers (11 August 1778 – 27 October 1860) was an English hereditary peer and naval officer.

+Early life and education

+Charles Pierrepont was the second son of Charles Pierrepont, 1st Earl Manvers and his wife Anne Orton Mills.
+His elder brother, who predeceased their father, was Evelyn Pierrepont who was a Member of Parliament.
+Charles succeeded to the earldom upon the death of their father in 1816.

 Naval career

 Pierrepont entered the Royal Navy as a midshipman, and was made lieutenant on 10 March 1797, and on 11 August the same year commander of Kingfisher, a brig mounting 18 six-pounder guns, with a complement of 120 men.
 In her he captured the Lynx of 10 guns and 70 men, and also: